LMD-datasets/Expert-NoviceSoccerDataset/README.md

 | Q | World coordinate module's posture data. |
 | A | Module coordinate accelerated speed.
 Unit is g. |
 | W | Module coordinate accelerated speed.
 Unit is radian per second. |

+## Expert-Novice Level
+- Expert-Novice-Scores : Scores of the expert-novice level (matrix : `<sample index>` * `<player index>`).
+Each sample was given with scores (four-grade) by 57 persons (more than five years of soccer experience), and then the scores were averaged.
+In our experiment, samples with more than 2.5 score were labeled as the expert level and samples with less than 2.5 score were labeled as the novice level.